JereKuusela/valheim-dev/publish/README.md

 # Changelog

+- v1.44
+  - Fixes the server side chat feature not working.

 - v1.43
   - Fixes automatic parrying triggering on the player when the shield breaks.
   - Fixes error with the new update.